tejomaygadgil/cgpos/README.md

 This morphological approach addresses a major difficulty of part-of-speeching tagging Ancient Greek using [classical methods](https://en.wikipedia.org/wiki/Hidden_Markov_model): namely, the [complex system of word endings](https://en.wiktionary.org/wiki/Appendix:Ancient_Greek_grammar_tables) that results in many [singularly occurring words](https://en.wikipedia.org/wiki/Hapax_legomenon#Ancient_Greek_examples) and a highly flexible word order within sentences[^1].

-# Implementation
+# Models
 ## Multinomial Naive Bayes
-`MultinomialNaiveBayes`[^2] is trained on n-grams of word syllables generated from [The Ancient Greek and Latin Dependency Treebank](https://perseusdl.github.io/treebank_data/).
+[`MultinomialNaiveBayes`](https://github.com/tejomaygadgil/cgpos/blob/9e49c0872ff4146b824521cf7c506ec3465e9ea5/src/cgpos/model/multinomial_naive_bayes.py#L14C11-L14C11)[^2] is trained on n-grams of word syllables generated from [The Ancient Greek and Latin Dependency Treebank](https://perseusdl.github.io/treebank_data/).
 N-gram depth is controllable via the `ngram_range` parameter, with `ngram_range=(1, 5)` providing the best performance on the development set (see below).
 The first training pass counts the occurrence of syllables per category, as well as class occurrences.
 [Greek diacritics](https://en.wikipedia.org/wiki/Greek_diacritics), which are usually stripped, are preserved to give more information to the model.

 The second pass normalizes the raw counts to produce probabilities (represented via [log probabilities](https://en.wikipedia.org/wiki/Log_probability) for numerical stability) for syllable likelihoods and class priors.
 [Laplace/Lidstone smoothing](https://en.wikipedia.org/wiki/Additive_smoothing) is implemented using an `alpha` parameter that can be adjusted at runtime, with `alpha=0.2` giving best results on the development set (see below).
 As likelihood probability distributions are sparse, dictionaries and default values are used to speed up computation.